-- Key Personnel Previous/Current/Pending Support (no page limit): Upload as "Support LastName.pdf". - (e) Research & Related Budget: For extramural submissions, refer to the General Application Instructions, Section IV.B.(e), and for intramural submissions, refer to the General Application Instructions, Section V.A.(e), for detailed instructions. - Budget Justification (no page limit): For extramural submissions, refer to the General Application Instructions, Section IV.B.(e), Section L, for instructions.
-For intramural submissions, refer to General Application Instructions, Section V.A.(e), Budget Justification Instructions.

-Initiating and Partnering PIs must have a separate budget and justification specific to their distinct portions of the effort that the applicant organization(s) will submit as separate Grants.gov or eBRAP application packages.
-The Initiating PI should not include budget information for Partnering PI(s) even if they are located within the same organization.
-Refer to Section II.D.5, Funding Restrictions, for detailed information.

-(f) Project/Performance Site Location(s) Form: For extramural submissions, refer to the General Application Instructions, Section IV.B.(f), and for intramural submissions, refer to the General Application Instructions, Section V.A.(f), for detailed instructions.

-- (g) Research & Related Subaward Budget Attachment(s) Form (if applicable, Extramural Submissions Only): Refer to the General Application Instructions, Section IV.B.(g), for detailed instructions. - Extramural Subaward: Complete the Research & Related Subaward Budget Form and upload through Grants.gov. - o Intramural DOD Subaward: Complete a separate "Suggested Intragovernmental/Intramural Budget Form" for each intramural DOD subaward and upload as a single document titled IGBudget.pdf to Grants.gov as Attachment 13.
+- Key Personnel Biographical Sketches (five-page limit each): Upload as "Biosketch LastName.pdf". - Key Personnel Previous/Current/Pending Support (no page limit): Upload as "Support LastName.pdf". - (e) Research & Related Budget: For extramural submissions, refer to the General Application Instructions, Section IV.B.(e), and for intramural submissions, refer to the General Application Instructions, Section V.A.(e), for detailed instructions. - Budget Justification (no page limit): For extramural submissions, refer to the General Application Instructions, Section IV.B.(e), Section L, for instructions.
+For intramural submissions, refer to General Application Instructions, Section V.A.(e), Budget Justification Instructions. - If exercising the Partnering PI Option, Initiating and Partnering PIs must have a separate budget and justification specific to their distinct portions of the effort that the applicant organization will submit as separate Grants.gov or eBRAP application packages.
+The Initiating PI should not include budget information for the Partnering PI even if they are located within the same organization.
+Refer to Section II.D.5, Funding Restrictions, for detailed information. - (f) Project/Performance Site Location(s) Form: For extramural submissions, refer to the General Application Instructions, Section IV.B.(f), and for intramural submissions, refer to the General Application Instructions, Section V.A.(f), for detailed instructions. - (g) Research & Related Subaward Budget Attachment(s) Form (if applicable, Extramural Submissions Only): Refer to the General Application Instructions, Section IV.B.(g), for detailed instructions. - Extramural Subaward: Complete the Research & Related Subaward Budget Form and upload through Grants.gov. - o Intramural DOD Subaward: Complete a separate "Suggested Intragovernmental/Intramural Budget Form" for each intramural DOD subaward and upload as a single document titled IGBudget.pdf to Grants.gov as Attachment 13.

 II.D.2.b.iii.
-Full Application Submission Components for Each Partnering PI
+Full Application Submission Components for the Partnering PI

-The application submission process for each Partnering PI uses an abbreviated full application package.
-Refer to the equivalent attachment above for details specific to each of the following application components.
+The application submission process for the Partnering PI uses an abbreviated full application package.
+Refer to the equivalent attachment above for details specific to each of the following application components